Are you searching for simple time management tips that are not only practical, but realistic?

 Remember, the only things you have to lose in overestimating your time are frustration, anxiety, and worry.

-Worst case scenario?
-You’ll arrive to your destination early, with some time to spare.
 You can catch up on emails, listen to some music, or prepare your mind for your upcoming meeting or appointment.

-Tackle tasks at the right time.
+Tackle tasks at the right time

-Your ability to discern important versus urgent tasks is a vital one when it comes to managing your time.
-Over the course of any given day, you will need to decide whether or not it is in your best interest to complete a particular task or errand at a particular point in your schedule.
+Over the course of any given day, you need to decide whether or not it is in your best interest to complete a particular task at a particular point in your schedule.

-Here’s an example for you.
-Let’s say you need to prepare for an upcoming doctor’s appointment at home.
-You’re getting ready to put on your shoes and collect your personal belongings, when you decide it would be a good time to sort through a giant stack of postal mail sitting on top of the hallway bureau.
+You’re getting ready to put on your shoes and collect your personal belongings.
+You suddenly decide it would be a good time to sort through a giant stack of postal mail on the hallway bureau.

-Now, it’s not as if the postal mail is unimportant to you.
-You’ll have to tend to the mail eventually.
 At that particular moment, however, it’s not in your best interest to sort through envelopes; that is, if you want to arrive on time to your appointment.

 Are you focusing on the right task at the right time?
 Will a non-urgent task slow or hinder your ability to arrive to an appointment on time or finish a project before your deadline?